 Clients love experts.
-I’ve recently started outsourcing some coding jobs through sites such as oDesk and Freelancer.
+I’ve recently started outsourcing some coding jobs through sites such as oDesk and Fiverr.
 The competition in any freelancing domain, be it coding, design or video editing, is high nowadays.

 However, clients are still very much willing to pay top dollar for an expert.
 But experts are busy people — make sure you come across as one, leverage the fact that you are freelancing partime and don’t have enough time for all your projects in your benefit.

 When writing a letter to apply for a job, make sure you do mention the fact that your time is valuable and you don’t intend to waste it nor do you intend to waste the client’s time.
 You’ll work hard and fast, but only within the space of the job description.
 Such a blunt, aggressive letter is something that will catch the eye of the client, in the sea of willingful and timid freelancers.

 You’ve just turned your weakness into an asset!

 Experts are a bit arrogant.
 You should be too.
 Not over the top, and not at the price of honesty, but you should come across as someone who carries himself well.
 Let’s say your primary weakness is a lack of skill in a certain area.
 Leverage that to your benefit.
 Be honest, but cocky at the same time.

 “My Java knowledge is limited and as such, I’m sure I’ll be able to develop a more simple, more compact and robust app, because I’ll be thinking from my VB Studio perspective.
 That means I’ll create a more unique, more innovative backstage solution (e.g. unseen coding patterns) which other specialized full time Java programmers couldn’t come up with.
 Sometimes thinking outside the box helps.

 Are you willing to think outside the box with your app?”

 Would you hire somebody who sells himself like that?
 I know I would.